Athletics at the 1936 Summer Olympics – Men's 400 metres

 The men's 400 metres sprint event at the 1936 Olympic Games took place in early August.
 Forty-two athletes from 25 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The final was won by American Archie Williams, the third consecutive and seventh overall title in the event for the United States.
+The final was won by 0.2 seconds by American Archie Williams, the third consecutive and seventh overall title in the event for the United States.
 Godfrey Brown's silver was Great Britain's first medal in the event since 1924.

 Background

 This was the tenth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the finalists from 1932 returned.
 Archie Williams of the United States was the favorite, setting the world record at 46.1 seconds at the 1936 NCAA championships.

 The Republic of China and Romania appeared in the event for the first time.
 The United States made its tenth appearance in the event, the only nation to compete in it at every Olympic Games to that point.